 To create a Salon - Spa Professional Account, please enter your email and a valid Cosmetology License in the section called "Create a Professional Account" below and click the "Create Account" button.
 You will then be asked for additional information.

-Marley by Zoya can be best described as a light baby lavender touched with a hint of gray-silver and a subtle pearl finish.
+Marley by Zoya can be best described as a pale lavender with a subtle silvery pearl finish.
 A versatile, easy to apply and wear pastel shade that's never chalky or harsh.Color Family - Purple

 Finish - Cream